 It's important to put an end to potentially harmful bacteria like E. Coli, Influenza and more before they have a chance to thrive.
-Use Simple Green d Pro 3 Plus to clean and deodorize your tile, vinyl, linoleum or laminate flooring while killing harmful bacteria without bleach, eliminating the potential spread of highly contagious illnesses.
+Use an EPA-registered disinfectant to clean and deodorize your tile, vinyl, linoleum or laminate flooring while killing harmful bacteria without bleach, eliminating the potential spread of highly contagious illnesses.

 - Pre-clean heavily soiled areas.

 - Apply use solution of 2 oz. of this product per gal. of water (or equivalent use dilution) to disinfect hard, non-porous surfaces with a sponge, brush, cloth, mop, by immersion, mechanical spray device, coarse trigger spray device.